Ester Hernandez: Libertad (1976)

-Sun Mad
+Sun Mad (1982)

 Sun Mad is a 1982 serigraph.
 In this serigraph, the artist turns the widely recognized red-bonneted female figure carrying a basket of grapes on the Sun-Maid raisin box into a skeleton to visually protest insecticides.
 This screen print is in the permanent collection of the Los Angeles Museum of Art in California, the Smithsonian American Art Museum in Washington, DC and the National Museum of Mexican Art in Chicago.

 Describing this image, Hernandez states, "Slowly I began to realize how to transform the Sun Maid and unmask the truth behind the wholesome figures of agribusiness.
 Sun Mad evolved out of my anger and my fear of what would happen to my family, my community, and to myself."

 This image is featured in a 1989 installation titled Sun Mad that is dedicated to the artist's father who was a farm worker from the San Joaquin Valley, California.
 This installation is in the permanent collection of the National Mexican Museum of Art in Chicago.

+Tejido de los Desaparecidos / Weaving of the Disappeared (1984)

+Tejido de los Desaparecidos is a silkscreen print created by Hernandez in 1984.
+This piece is a commentary on the Guatemalan civil war that led to the genocide of Maya people.
+The silkscreen print replicates the pattern and textures of a traditional Guatemalan rebozo (shawl) but also includes small white images of helicopters, skeletons, and red blood splatters.

-La Ofrenda
+La Ofrenda (1990)

-La Ofrenda is a 1988 serigraph.
-This print is in the permanent collections at the Smithsonian American Art Museum in Washington, DC and the National Museum of Mexican Art in Chicago.
+La Ofrenda is a 1990 serigraph.
+This print is in the permanent collection at the Smithsonian American Art Museum in Washington, DC and the National Museum of Mexican Art in Chicago.

 This print portrays a woman with a short punk-style haircut facing away from spectators while showcasing La Virgen de Guadalupe tattooed on her back.
 La Virgen de Guadalupe is a symbol representing womanhood and femininity throughout Chicanx history.
 By depicting this tattoo on a woman, Vincent Carillo argues that Hernández "questions the gendered power dynamics" that restrict women to the domestic sphere.

+La Virgen De Las Calles (2001)

+In 2001, Hernández created La Virgen de las Calles (Virgin of the Streets), a pastel print, to represent the hard working Latina women in a glorified and divine perspective.
+The subject of the print is a woman wearing a red sweatshirt with the letters “USA”, jeans, black Nike tennis shoes and a green and red striped shawl with stars.
+The shawl closely resembles the mantel in the image of Our Lady of Guadalupe.
+In front of the women, there is a bucket full of roses with the word “future”.
+The roses depicted here also reinforce the reimagination of Our Lady of Guadalupe as it references the story of her apparition to Juan Diego.